Gelonaticss/MeXE402_Midterm_LexterJhustinL.Evangelista_AngeloLouisD.Malabanan-/README.md

 Waskom, M. (2021).
 Seaborn: Statistical data visualization.
 Journal of Open Source Software, 6(60), 3021.
 Available from https://seaborn.pydata.org/

 UCI Machine Learning Repository (n.d.).
 Boston Housing Data.
 Retrieved from https://archive.ics.uci.edu/ml/datasets/Housing

+Géron, A. (2019).
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (2nd ed.).
+O'Reilly Media.
+This book provides in-depth explanations of ensemble methods, including Random Forest and XGBoost, and discusses why they work well in complex data scenarios.

+Breiman, L. (2001).
+Random forests.
+Machine Learning, 45(1), 5-32. https://doi.org/10.1023/A:1010933404324
+Breiman's original paper explains the concept of Random Forests, highlighting its advantages over linear models and its robustness to outliers and multicollinearity.

+Chen, T., & Guestrin, C. (2016).
+XGBoost: A scalable tree boosting system.
+Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 785-794. https://doi.org/10.1145/2939672.2939785
+This paper provides the foundational theory behind XGBoost, describing its ability to handle non-linear relationships, feature interactions, and other complexities in data.

+Kuhn, M., & Johnson, K. (2013).
+Applied predictive modeling.
+Springer.
+This text explores various predictive modeling approaches and discusses situations where ensemble methods like Random Forest and boosting algorithms are preferable over linear methods.

 <br>
 <br>